novakeith/CTS-RU-List/README.md

 * [Bosch](https://academy.boschsecurity.com/sui/catalog/43171) offers a Dynacord & Electro-Voice series worth 1-6 RUs depending on the course.
 * [Shure](sai.training.shure.com) has a ton of trainings on audio subjects that offer anywhere from 0.25 to 7 RUs
   * [Shure Master Class: Wireless Best Practices & Techniques](https://sai.training.shure.com/catalog/info/id:596) is worth 7 RUs.
+* [Legrand](https://go.bluevolt.com/legrand/s/categorydetail/33150/avixa-cts-rus) did a great job organizing their catalog by CTS/CTS-I/CTS-D; they offer 41.75 total RUs, of which I spotted at least 2.5 RUs related to audio.

 ## Digital Video / Projection / Screens etc.
 * [Datavideo Academy](https://datavideoacademy.com/en/lessons) has lessons on streaming, cameras, and switching.
 1 RU each, 6 total classes, for a total of 6 RUs available here.
 * [Planar](https://www.planar.com/training/) has a bunch of different training options ranging from 0.5 to 4 RU, but they are not on-demand.
+* [Legrand](https://go.bluevolt.com/legrand/s/categorydetail/33150/avixa-cts-rus) offers 41.75 total RUs in a variety of categories, of which I spotted at least 10.75 RUs directly related to video or projection or HDBaseT.

 ## Digital Signage
 Coming soon, I promise